 Thyroid Disorders in Pregnancy

-The thyroid is a butterfly-shaped gland located in the front of the neck.
-It produces hormones that control metabolism.
-Pregnancy hormones can affect thyroid hormones.
-Untreated thyroid disorders in pregnancy increase the risk of pregnancy complications.
-It may cause harm to the developing fetus.
-There are 2 types of thyroid disorders:
+The thyroid is a butterfly-shaped gland in the front of the neck.
+Pregnancy hormones can cause changes to thyroid hormone levels.
+This can raise the risk of pregnancy problems when it is not treated.
+There are two types of problems:

 The Thyroid Gland

 Hypothyroidism in pregnancy can also be caused by: